 Fun fact: All of these countries and regions rank above the USA, Greece, and China in terms of their 2018 global peace index.
 Skip to your favourite by clicking the list below:

-1. Galapagos Island, Ecuador
+1. Galapagos Islands, Ecuador

 For the most part, the Galapagos islands are extremely isolated and unpopulated.
 Located 1,000 kilometres off the coast of Ecuador, the islands are a hot spot for travellers with a love of nature thanks to its untouched beauty and wildlife.
 Because getting to the islands requires a flight from the mainland, the population is very small and there is virtually no crime or corruption.